lajoiekatelyn/perseverance-and-ingenuity-tracker/README.md

 ### Pull and Build the Docker Image
 As an end user, running the app has four simple steps.
-First, change the Redis database client host in the `gene_api.py` script from `klajoie-test-redis-service` to `redis-db`.
+First, change the Redis database client host in the `app.py` script from `final-redis-service` to `redis-db`.
 Then, pull the image from the Docker Hub and then build the image.
 To do so, please run the following command
 ```
-$ docker pull lajoiekatelyn/gene_flask_app:1.0
+$ docker pull lajoiekatelyn/perseverance_and_ingenuity_tracker:kube
 ```
 and then, in the root of the repo,
 ```
-$ docker build -t lajoiekately/gene_flask_app:1.0 .
+$ docker build -t lajoiekatelyn/perseverance_and_ingenuity_tracker:kube .
 ```
 Then the image should be good to go.